Gambling and online casinos in Lesotho

 - online gambling is allowed through the eGaming license (under implementation).

-LGB is actively modernizing the licensing system,
+LGB is actively modernizing the licensing system, focusing on international standards and transparent reporting.

 Legal forms of gambling